mikeln/musicindex/ForScore/README.md

 * Start Page
 * End Page

+In most of these, the first line lists the column values used in the file.
+You should skip that line with the header offset.

 The Book PDF Name is not needed by ForScore.
 However, in indexes created, I attempt to use the iGigBook pdf link name.
 This makes the correlation a little clearer for those coming over from iGigBook.

 ### Books vs Index ###